Basic Configuration

 Configuration

-Generic Extractor configuration is written in JSON format and is composed of several sections (a configuration map for navigation is available).
+Generic Extractor configuration is written in JSON format and comprises several sections (a configuration map for navigation is available).

-The first configuration part is the api section where you set the basic properties of the API.
+If you switch to the JSON mode, the created configuration will translate to the api section where you set the basic properties of the API.
 In the most simple case, this is the baseUrl property and authentication, as shown in this JSON snippet:

 {